ocf/ocfweb/ocfweb/docs/docs/staff/backend/kerberos.md

 ### Security advantages

-One major security advantage of using Kerberos is that if a ticket is stolen from a host, it will expire, so damange is minimized compared to being able to steal a password or long-lived ticket.
+One major security advantage of using Kerberos is that if a ticket is stolen from a host, it will expire, so damage is minimized compared to being able to steal a password or long-lived ticket.
 Kerberos also assumes that the network that is being used for communication could be compromised and has malicious users who could be listening to network traffic and stealing any data sent from